tuxx/super-tux-war/README.md

 **Combat**
 - Stomp enemies by landing on their head from above
-- Any other collision (side, bottom, jumping into them) results in death
 - Respawn after 2 seconds

 ### Level Design (32×32 Tile Grid)